 Read here how to get from Los Cabos airport to city center

 Cancun has since long been recognized for its spectacular white sand beaches, Mayan culture, spectacular golf courses and an incomparable nightlife scene.
 The splendid five star hotel infrastructure has made Cancun a dream vacation destination for millions from around the world.
 The greater Cancun region is also known for its collection of charming islands that make for wonderful day trips.

 Tulum is one of the most instagrammable places in Mexico.
 Picture-perfect beaches and the sublime climate has made Tulum a much sought after destination by adventure seekers and luxury travelers who fill the plethora of upscale five-star resorts here.
 Behind the thick view of the opulent yoga retreats and pricey boutiques.

-There are many other luxurious options but no so better than enjoying a private dinner at the grand Dos Ojos cenote or a cool cocktail and gourmet meal at any of the high class resorts.
-However, if you are itching for your celebrity fix, stay at the breath taking Amansala Resort (get your online hotel booking done in advance to avoid disappointment) and have a bite at Tulum’s premier dining outlet, the Harwood Restaurant.
+There are many other luxurious options but none so better than enjoying a private dinner at the grand Dos Ojos cenote or a cool cocktail and gourmet meal at any of the high-class resorts.
+However, if you are itching for your celebrity fix, stay at the breathtaking Amansala Resort (get your online hotel booking done in advance to avoid disappointment) and have a bite at Tulum’s premier dining outlet, the Harwood Restaurant.

 5. MEXICO CITY

 Mexico City.
 The sprawling metropolis is a bustling city no matter which time of the year you decide to visit it.
 People come here in large numbers during late October, when the city is covered in marigold and orange on the Day of the Dead in the memory of the departed souls.

 There are scores of luxury hotel in the upscale Polanco neighborhood, known for its shopping and being an international business hub.
 Most of the major attractions are situated in and around the Plaza de la Constitution, the huge main square also referred to as Zocalo.